 git rm -rf --cached .

 As you can see, it did not show the personal_info.txt file because we have ignored it.
-It will only show the .gitignore file and other files that we want to track.
+So instead, it will only show the .gitignore file and other files that we want to track.

 How to Add to Git?

 Now, let’s add files to the staging area.
 So, if we want to add all the files that are currently untracked or that we made changes to, to the staging area, then we can use the following command:

 We can also add them individually by a command like this: